It's Time to Opa!

 |Traditional Greek Dancers||Galveston Island Greek Festival|

 Returning by popular demand is live Bouzouki by Dimitri Karageorgo, who will perform throughout both days, along with traditional Greek Dancers.
 Church tours will be led by Father Stelios Sitaras.
-Imported merchandise and food products from Greece will be available for purchase in the community center vendor booths.
+Imported merchandise and food products from Greece will be available for purchase in the Greek market.
 An inside and outside event, the festival is rain or shine.
 Come join us.

-There is no admission to attend the festival, however, a $4 donation is appreciated.
-All event proceeds benefit the Assumption of the Virgin Mary Greek Orthodox Church .
+There is no admission to attend the festival, however, a donation is greatly appreciated as all event proceeds benefit the Assumption of the Virgin Mary Greek Orthodox Church .
 Food and drink tickets are sold in $2 increments. cash and credit cards are accepted.

 Come for a visit and stay for a while.
 Greek Festival hours are Saturday, 11 am – 7 pm and Sunday, 12 noon – 5 pm.
 There’s no party like a Greek party.
 Rain or Shine.
 Don’t miss it.Find out more a GalvestonGreekFestival.com.